ssec/polar2grid/py/polar2grid/doc/source/tests/p2g_v2g_basic.rst

 where ``destination directory`` is the same as for ``run.sh``.
 This will compare the geotiff files created to geotiff files that are known to be correct (stored in the ``p2g-v2g-basic-tests-<version>/verify`` directory.
-The comparison uses the UNIX ``diff`` utility so the files must be exact.
-This may cause some machines to fail the comparison due to small differences with floating point operations.
+Each pixel is compared and a message is printed stating a ``SUCCESS`` or a ``FAIL`` and how many pixels differed.
+Small differences with floating point operations on some machines may cause a few pixels to differ, but this is unlikely.

 Test cases: